 from impressions of any area of friction skin.

-Fingerprint records are maintained in civil and criminal repositories in America.
+Fingerprint records are maintained in government computerized databases in America.
 Civil fingerprint identification, such as occurs with police or soldiers entering into public service, is the recording of a person's fingerprints primarily for the purposes of:

 Verifying the person's identity at a later date

 Determining the person's true identity if they have used other names for previous arrests

 Have the subject sign the fingerprint card.
 It is not needed nor desired that you advise persons of their legal rights just to take their fingerprints.
 Have the subject wash his hands to remove any dirt particles.
 Make sure that the fingers are free of lint from the towels used to dry the hands.
 Gather your equipment together and ready it for printing.